code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 This Spring WS example turned out a bit longer than expected but hopefully, it helped to explain the core client and endpoint concepts.

-If you found this sample useful or have a question you would like to ask, drop a line below!
+If you found this sample useful or have a question you would like to ask, please drop a line below!